 Our urologists are renowned for performing nerve-sparing (and potency-preserving) radical prostatectomies, in which small tumors can be removed with fewer long-term side effects.
 They have completed thousands of these operations, making our team one of the most experienced in the U.S. Rates of cure and sexual potency and urinary continence associated with this technique are generally higher in patients treated at Siteman.

 Newer drugs, including new hormonal and biological therapies, fight prostate cancer by taking away cancer cells’ ability to spread through new tissues or form new blood vessels.
-They have pioneered studies of effective chemotherapy for patients with advanced prostate cancer.
+They have pioneered studies of effective chemotherapy treatment for patients with advanced prostate cancer.

 Siteman also was the first medical center in the region to perform brachytherapy, or radioactive seed implantation, for prostate cancer.
 The seeds emit radiation for several weeks and remain permanently and harmlessly in place.